 To turn some roasted chicken leftovers into the perfect construction site lunch, wrap it inside a tortilla wrap, or inside a large salad leaf.
 It will become a portable meal you can eat with your hands.

 Idea #6: Potatoes in sour cream

 Potatoes cooked in sour cream and seasoned to taste also make a fantastic lunch that can be eaten cold.
 However, you will need at least a fork to be able to eat this meal.

 Don’t forget to keep it in a cooler until lunchtime.
 You don’t want the sour cream to go bad if it’s kept in a lunch box that isn’t insulated and doesn’t contain an ice pack.

-Mac and cheese is better when it’s warm, so you should put it in the micro-wave oven if you have access to one.
+Mac and cheese is a good low-carb lunch for construction workers.
+This meal is better when it’s warm, so you should put it in the micro-wave oven if you have access to one.
 However, it can still make a delicious lunch if you eat it cold.

 Once again, you will need to keep it cool until it’s time to eat.
 Don’t forget to bring a fork, unless you don’t mind getting creamy cheese all over your hands.

 Idea #8: A bowl of rice or couscous